kishorekanumalla/Event-API-Management/readme.md

 Please find the Class Diagram(UML) & Postman Collections in the project directory.

 Actually, much better if you just start the application and navigate to `http://localhost:8080/swagger-ui.html`.
 There you'll find a nice API documentation.

-Changes Made from GIT HUB-!
+Changes Made from GIT HUB- Local Changes